mdonchev7/Minstagram/README.md

     * Font Awesome predefined icons

 - UISwipeGestureRecognizer
-    * Swiping right on any non top level UIViewController will pop it out of its UINavigationController's stack
+    * Swiping right on any non top level UIViewController will dismiss it